The Neighborhood of Manitowoc County, Inc.

 Currently, the Neighborhood is focusing on two parallel projects:

 1. Manitowoc Warming Shelter expansion – We are currently seeking a location in downtown Manitowoc to build an expanded Warming Shelter.
 The current shelter is housed at First Presbyterian Church and is limited to 12 individuals.
 There are no onsite showers or laundry facilities.
 An envisioned expanded shelter will be able to house 24 individuals and have onsite showers and laundry.
-The cost of this Project is estimated to be $1.2 million, and it will open in November 2025.
+The cost of this Project is estimated to be $1.2 million.

 additional information: